The secret to attracting and holding onto the world’s best talent isn’t about the perks—it’s about relationships.

 When managers create a safe environment to express ideas and make suggestions, employees are 31 times (!) more likely to think their workplace is innovative.
 Workplaces that have innovative cultures inspire employee loyalty, confidence and willingness to give extra.

 Employees at innovative companies are 4 times more likely to say they’re proud to tell others they work there, 9 times more likely to think their company is a great place to work, and 4 times more likely to give extra to get the job done.

 We all know this: show people that you consider them trustworthy, and they'll generally prove you right.

 Many of the 100 Best Companies trust their employees to work flexible hours and from remote places.
 This flexibility makes employees more dedicated and engaged because they feel trusted to meet their business goals in a way that works for their life.

 Many companies today even offer unlimited paid vacation and let employees work from anywhere; strong employee relationships prevent people from abusing the policy.

 Every company says it values employees.
 The 100 Best Companies don't say it; they show it.

-This year, for example, we saw more support around fertility, surrogacy and adoption programs.
+This year, for example, we saw exceptional support for employees during the COVID-19 pandemic.